Skip to content

 As mentioned, the tsconfig.json file contains all your core configurations on how you want TypeScript to work in your project.

-Let's specify the following configurations in our tsconfig.json file:
+Let's specify the following configuration in our tsconfig.json file:

 {